-Then, at the last minute, you wrap them in some tacky Santa paper from the grocery store and stick a flimsy bow on top?
+You put so much time and care into selecting just the right gifts for your loved ones.
+Then, at the last minute, you wrap it in some tacky Santa paper from the grocery store and stick a flimsy bow on top?
 Shouldn't the wrapping reflect as much thought and love as the gift?

 Creative gift wrapping isn't necessarily more expensive.
 But it does require a bit more time and thought.
 This is not a Christmas Eve project.

 Here are some innovative ways to decorate your gifts this year.
-Who knows - it may slow down the opening frenzy.
+Who knows - it may even slow down the opening frenzy.

 Creative gift wrapping paper choices range from expensive foils to freebie newsprint - and everything in between.
 You might want to consider a theme or at least a color scheme for your wraps.

 You don't want Frosty the Snowman paper next to elegant striped foils under your tree.
 That sort of spoils the effect.